-Registered Easement Agreements will list property restrictions.
-Most agreements contain a "no-build" clause which prohibits the property owner from erecting a "building or other structure" within the easement which is intended to ensure the City has free and clear access.
-Generally, the City has no concerns about erecting fences or placing movable sheds with no foundations on the easement.
-Limited landscaping is also permitted, with the understanding that the City is not responsible for replacing any vegetation that may be lost should the City require access.
+The Easement Agreement will detail property use restrictions.
+Most contain a "no-build" clause which prohibits the property owner from erecting permanent structures on the easement which would otherwise interfere with the City's right of access.
+Generally, the City will tolerate the erection of fences or the placing of portable sheds with no foundations on the easement provided the sheds are easily and readily removable by the property owner should the CIty require access.
+Limited landscaping is also permitted with the understanding that the City is not responsible for replacing any vegetation that may be lost should the City require access.

 No, the City will not release its rights to any portion of an easement unless it is being abandoned entirely.

-The following are the standard easement documents currently used by the City:
+The following are standard easement documents currently being used by the City.

 To have buried utilities and City services located call Ontario One Call at 1-800-400-2255 at least one week prior to excavating.
-There is no charge for this service.
+There is no cost for this service.